 Conclusion

-We came a long way from scribbled notes, unreliable memory, and a mountain of recordings that noone have time to watch.
+We’ve come a long way from scribbled notes, unreliable memory, and a mountain of recordings that no one have time to watch.

-These ten prompts are the introduction invaluable tools that can help sales reps extract critical insights from discovery call transcripts.
+These ten prompts and using them on Wudpecker can help sales reps extract critical insights from discovery call transcripts.
 Leveraging these prompts can transform the way you interpret your conversations and set the stage for successful client engagement.